ischeinkman/Border-Wall/README.md

-# Serverr-Wall
+# Server-Wall
-Secure your borders from hostile foreign entities.
+Secure your servers from hostile foreign entities.

 #About
 Server-Wall uses iptables to protect your server from bad actors on LAN.
 Without the password, key, and a valid user name,